junting/seg2vid/README.md

 ### Dataset
 - Cityscapes
-  - We use the Cityscapes dataset as an example.
-To train a model on the full dataset, please download it from the [official website](https://www.cityscapes-dataset.com/) (registration required).
+  - Cityscapes dataset can be downloaded from the [official website](https://www.cityscapes-dataset.com/) (registration required).
-  - We apply a pre-trained segmentation algorithm to get the corresponding semantic maps (train_A) and instance maps (train_inst).
+  - We apply Deeplab-V3 [github-repo](https://github.com/tensorflow/models/tree/master/research/deeplab) to get the corresponding semantic maps.
-  - Please add the obtained images to the `datasets` folder in the same way the example images are provided.
 - KTH
-  - We use the [FaceForensics](http://niessnerlab.org/projects/roessler2018faceforensics.html) dataset.
-We then use landmark detection to estimate the face keypoints, and interpolate them to get face edges.
+  - We use the [KTH human action dataset](http://www.nada.kth.se/cvap/actions/) dataset, and we follow the data processing in [svg](https://github.com/edenton/svg).
 - UCF-101
-  - We use random dancing videos found on YouTube.
-We then apply DensePose / OpenPose to estimate the poses for each frame.
+  - UCF-101 dataset can be downloader from the [official website](https://www.crcv.ucf.edu/research/data-sets/human-actions/ucf101/)

 ### Training
 As explained in our paper, our networks were trained on the training and validation data provided by [Cityscapes](http://salicon.net/).